jeremybanka/wayforge/.changeset/good-queens-fly.md

 "anvl": patch
 ---

-✨ `stringToColor` returns a deterministically generated hexcode from an arbitrary string
+✨ New `stringToColor` function returns a deterministically generated hexcode from an arbitrary string.